Mihingarangi Forbes: Early life

 As a child, Forbes was deeply interested in journalism and storytelling, using a tape recorder to deliver fictional news and weather bulletins for her family.

 Forbes graduated from Feilding High School in 1990.
-When she turned 19 or 20, she attended Waikato Institute of Technology Te Ataarangi Māori-language immersion college and became fluent in te reo.
-Despite originally being known as Joanne, Forbes changed her name to Mihingarangi after her immersion experience – she and her fellow students had translated their names into Māori during the programme, and the new name stuck.
+When she turned 19 or 20, she attended Waikato Institute of Technology, Te Ataarangi Māori-language immersion college and became fluent in te reo.
+Despite initially being known as Joanne, Forbes changed her name to Mihingarangi after her immersion experience – she and her fellow students had translated their names into Māori during the programme, and the new name stuck.

 Career

 After finishing school, Forbes worked at a bar for a year before moving to Auckland.
 In 1993, she read community news for Tainui Radio.
-Despite her lack of formal journalism training, in the 1990s Forbes was offered an internship with TVNZ's Māori news programme Te Karere.
+Despite her lack of formal journalism training, in the 1990s, Forbes was offered an internship with TVNZ's Māori news programme Te Karere.
 Following the birth of her first child in 2001, she worked briefly as a producer for Radio New Zealand.
-After that, Forbes worked as producer for the TV3 current affairs show 20/20.
+After that, Forbes worked as a producer for the TV3 current affairs show 20/20.

-In 2008, Forbes was working at TV3's current affairs show Campbell Live, earning a Qantas award for 'Best Reporter for Daily Current Affairs'.
-During her time on the show, she conducted an infamous interview with businessman Alasdair Thompson, challenging his earlier comments about women earning less pay because of their menstruation cycles.
+In 2008, Forbes worked at TV3's current affairs show Campbell Live, earning a Qantas award for 'Best Reporter for Daily Current Affairs'.
+During her time on the show, she conducted an infamous interview with businessman Alasdair Thompson, challenging his earlier comments about women earning less pay because of their menstrual cycles.

 Māori Television

-In 2012, Forbes joined Māori Television as the producer of news show Te Kāea.
-In February 2013, Forbes became presenter of Māori Television's current affairs show Native Affairs.
-During a well-known 2014 interview with Jamie Whyte — a political candidate for ACT New Zealand — Forbes exposed his ignorance of the Māori health initiative Whanau Ora.
+In 2012, Forbes joined Māori Television as the producer of the news show Te Kāea.
+In February 2013, Forbes became the presenter of Māori Television's current affairs show Native Affairs.
+During a well-known 2014 interview with Jamie Whyte — a political candidate for ACT New Zealand — Forbes highlighted his ignorance of the Māori health initiative Whanau Ora.

 Kōhanga Reo National Trust scandal

 In October 2013, Native Affairs aired an investigation led by Forbes into alleged misspending by the Te Kōhanga Reo Trust Board.
-The show had obtained credit card transaction details of one board member and the general manager of the trust fund's charitable subsidiary.
+The show obtained the credit card transaction details of one board member and the general manager of the trust fund's charitable subsidiary.
 The day after the show aired, Education Minister Hekia Parata and Māori Affairs Minister Pita Sharples met several trust board members at Parliament to discuss the allegations.

 Resignation

 On 4 June 2015, Forbes announced her resignation from Māori TV on Twitter.
-Media reports suggested that her departure from Māori TV was related to increasing editorial pressure on her work – her followup story on the Kohanga Reo National Trust had been held back, delayed without a clear explanation why.
+Media reports suggested that her departure from Māori TV was related to increasing editorial pressure on her work – her follow-up story on the Kohanga Reo National Trust had been held back, delayed without a clear explanation why.
 Forbes stated that she had felt she was "losing control" of her stories.